Did You Join The Right Medicare Plan?

 Although your friends or family members are well intentioned they often have limited knowledge about all the options and your specific situation.
 Medicare Advantage and Part D plans can vary from region to region as well as have significantly different benefits from plan to plan.

 We all procrastinate but waiting until the last minute to join a Medicare plan can potentially mean a year of dis-satisfaction.
-Open Enrollment for Part D and Medicare Advantage begins October 15th and ends December 7th.
+Annual Enrollment for Part D and Medicare Advantage begins October 15th and ends December 7th.

 The last mistake of purchasing a plan at the top of your budget is more of a danger if you buy a Medicare supplement policy.
 No matter what your agent tells you, expect premiums to go up.
 Seeing increases of 10% – 20% is not uncommon.
 Be sure to leave some wiggle room in your budget.